mmistakes/mm-github-pages-starter/_posts/2019-08-10-aes-in-csharp-using-microsoft-cryptography.md

 ```

 ### Decryption
 Decrypt method works in conjunction with Encrypt method above, it accepts base64 encoded string and key.
 It unpacks base64 encoded string to get iv and encrypted data and performs decryption and returns plain text.
-We will start by unpacking cipher text to get IV used to encrypt data and encrypted data.
-We will follow that by creating an instance of Aes and setting key and IV
+We will start by unpacking cipher text to get IV used to encrypt data and encrypted data and follow that by creating an instance of Aes and setting key and IV
 ```csharp
 var aes = Aes.Create();
 aes.Key = key;